Dellonbit/eurusd/README.md

 ## eurusd
-r script for predicting eurusd price movement
+r script for predicting eurusd price movement.
+This was a fun little project and predicting EURUSD price movement by looking at historical data.

 ## Usage
 * build and run in Rstudio